 A really important study published in 2015 called the LEAP trial showed that peanut allergies were more common in babies who avoided peanuts opposed to those who ate peanuts early on.
 This was even true for babies who were “sensitized” to peanuts – meaning they showed a positive skin prick test to peanuts.
 This study made a big impact on the recommendations around allergens because it was very large, with 640 little ones ages 4 – 11 months old.

 In other words, it looks like exposure to allergens within the first year is a good thing.
 It educates baby’s immune system and safeguards against an overreactive response to common foods.

 New tips on introducing allergens

 In 2017, the National Institute of Allergy and Infectious Diseases (NIAID) published some notes and protocols to add to the official 2010 “Guidelines for the diagnosis and management of food allergy in the United States.”
-You can find that document here.

 The experts who put these recommendations together advise parents to introduce peanuts as early as 4 – 6 months (depending on baby’s readiness) but after other solid foods have been introduced.

 For babies with severe eczema or egg allergy, the recommendations for peanut introduction are the same.
 However, a blood test or skin prick test can help parents pinpoint allergies before the introduction of peanuts.
 If the test is a strong positive, you would want to avoid peanuts.

 Generally, it’s NOT recommended that you do a full food allergen panel because this can lead to overdiagnosis of food allergy or unnecessary food restrictions.